Becoming the ”Closest Life Platformer” in Myanmar

 Building a nationwide telecommunications network under these circumstances can bring challenges that stretch the limits of the imagination.
 Communications satellites can help to expand the network to remote regions, but the corresponding equipment must also be delivered over unpaved roads and wetland terrain, which can call for the mobilization of elephants and buffalo, or other local unique measures.

 We are making all efforts to bring telecommunication services to an ever greater part of Myanmar’s population.

 Building Myanmar’s future together

 In this relationship with MPT, we are also actively participating in efforts to enrich society.
-For example, we are supporting the Myanmar National League (MNL), the country’s professional soccer league, under a three-year strategic partnership contract from 2018.
+For example, since 2018, we have been supporting the Myanmar National League (MNL), the country’s professional soccer league, under a strategic partnership contract.
 Through this agreement, we carry out various advertising campaigns as well as video streaming with the Internet Protocol Television (IPTV) service.
-We also provide financial aid and jointly organize a variety of events, such as youth leagues, and conduct other activities which further the development of soccer—a sport that enjoys nationwide popularity in Myanmar.
+We also provide financial aid and jointly organize a variety of events, such as youth leagues, all aiming to further the development of soccer—a sport that enjoys nationwide popularity in Myanmar.

 In addition to our focus on improving Myanmar’s telecommunications environment, we continuously pay attention to the society and people of Myanmar.
 Under our CSR (Corporate Social Responsibility) activities, a number of initiatives have been implemented, such as blood donations and well drilling for improving the quality of water.
 As part of our educational support, we have provided solar lanterns to monastic schools, especially in off-grid regions in order to improve the educational environment for young students.
 All of the staff involved in this business is motivated by the feeling that we are helping to build the future of this country together with MPT.